gabrielnardes/pcp/README.md

 ### NOT ANYTIME SOON
 :white_large_square: Generate PDF reports with tables, graphs, all the pretty stuff

-:white_large_square: Send reports to a email list
+:white_large_square: Send reports to an email list

 ### PREVIEW